To have a dog’s life—“tener una vida de perro”in Spanish—or to be going through a difficult and trying situation. That’s the figurative meaning.

 Do you find yourself in parks specially designed for dogs?

-Fitz: There is indeed a small park facing the sea with a special surface for us.
-But I don’t need a space like that , even if it’s nice of them to have thought of it.
+Fitz: There is indeed a small park facing the sea with a special surface just for us.
+But I don’t need a space like that, even though it’s nice of them to have thought of it.

-The “casco antiguo” of Cádiz is almost entirely pedestrian-friendly; it’s very easy to get around the city.
+Cádiz’s “casco antiguo” is almost entirely pedestrian-only, so it’s very easy to get around the city.
 It’s as if it were made for us, too.

 So I’ve gone back to my favorite activity: sniffing.
-In the streets, in the squares, everywhere!
-I finally have room to go right or left without risking getting run over.
+In the streets, in the squares—everywhere!
+I finally have the freedom to go right or left without risking getting run over.

 Are you sniffing around?
 What are you talking about?